 How to Lock and Unlock a Computer with USB Pendrive?

-Step 1: Download and install a software: Predator.
+Step 1: Download and install the software: Predator.

 This software locks your PC when you are away, even if your Windows session is still active.